home-assistant/home-assistant.io/source/_posts/2019-12-17-hassos-release-3.markdown

 ## Raspberry Pi

-We support now officially the Raspberry Pi 4 on this stable version of HassOS!
+We now officially support the Raspberry Pi 4 on this stable version of HassOS!
 The Raspberry Pi 4 is a great and powerful device to get you started on Hass.io and Home Assistant.

 [@rbray89](https://github.com/rbray89) worked hard on this release to add the very often requested USB-boot support!
-Please note, this is currently limited to RPi3 devices. carefully read how the USB boot [works](https://github.com/home-assistant/hassos/blob/rel-3/Documentation/boards/raspberrypi.md#usb-boot) and be aware of the limited [supported hardware](https://community.home-assistant.io/t/hass-io-transfer-from-sd-card-to-ssd-or-usb/97452/19)
+Please note, this is currently limited to RPi3 devices.
+Carefully read how the USB boot [works](https://github.com/home-assistant/hassos/blob/rel-3/Documentation/boards/raspberrypi.md#usb-boot) and be aware of the limited [supported hardware](https://community.home-assistant.io/t/hass-io-transfer-from-sd-card-to-ssd-or-usb/97452/19)

 ## Hypervisors / Running HassOS on a Virtual Machine